Wang Meng (speed skater)

-Wang Meng (王濛 (Wáng Méng); born April 10, 1985 in Qitaihe, Heilongjiang) is a Chinese short track speed skater.
+Wang Meng (王濛 (Wáng Méng); born April 10, 1985) is a Chinese short track speed skater.
 She is a four-time Olympic Champion and 2008 and 2009 Overall World Champion.
 She is the most decorated Chinese Winter Olympic athlete ever with four Olympic gold medals, a silver and a bronze.
 Wang won gold in the 500 m event, silver in the 1000 m and bronze in the 1500 m event at the 2006 Winter Olympics.
 She won 500 m and 1000 m gold medals at the 2010 Vancouver Olympics and added a third gold medal in the 3000 m relay with the China team.
 Wang has also won 18 gold medals at the World Championships.
 She is one of the most decorated short track speed skaters of all time.

 Early life

 Wang Meng started short track speed skating in 1994, when she was nine.
-In 1998 she entered Heilongjiang Provincial Sports School, which is affiliated of Harbin Institute of Physical Education.
+In 1998 she entered Heilongjiang Provincial Sports School, which is affiliated with Harbin Institute of Physical Education.
 She graduated from Harbin Institute of Physical Education.